M2Team/NanaZip/CONTRIBUTING.md

 ### How to modify or debugging NanaZip

+Recommend to run `RestoreNuGetPackages.cmd` in the root of the repository to restore NuGet packages if you have not run this script or `BuildAllTargets.bat` before.
+(Recent versions of Visual Studio 2026 has some issues to restore NuGet packages automatically.)

 Open `NanaZip.slnx` in the root of the repository.

 ### Code style and conventions